 Building strength in your upper body is a vital part of any workout plan and fortunately it can be a fairly easy area to strengthen.
 Powerful arms are important for both men and women to assist with everyday life – it’s surprising how many typical daily tasks require using the shoulders, back and arms.
 By building those muscles, you will take some of the daily stress of your body.
 This 10-minute express workout develops the biceps, triceps, upper back muscles and shoulders.

-Overhead Press: The overhead press is performed by standing with feet about shoulder-width apart and a straight back, holding a weight in each hand.
+An overhead press can be performed by standing with feet approximately shoulder width apart and with an upright back, holding weight in each hand..
 Bring the hands up to the shoulders and then slowly lift up for a count of 5.
 Raise the weights until the arm is almost fully extended; then release and lower downward.

 0:01 – 0:30 – Warm up

 0:31 – 2:30 – Perform as many slow, quality biceps curls as possible within two minutes.